Add branching logic to Zaps with Paths

 2. Create path rules

 Rules determine whether a path branch should run.
-There are three types of rules you can use:
+To create path rules:

 This path will run if your custom rules are met.
 With custom rules, you can use “and” or “or” logic when adding multiple rules to your path branch: